A nation divided: Kiwis weigh in on school's choice to ditch prizegiving

 "People have different talents, awarding prizes can prompt people to achieve higher as long as its attainable."

-Now 21st Century schools were focusing on skills transferable in the workplace.
+Now 21st Century schools, as part of an international change, were focusing on skills transferable in the workplace.

 "These are intangible assets, people who are dependable, passionate for the job."